anytizer/sargam-blog.lmms/README.md

 * S** R** G** M'** P** D** N**
 * r** g** M** d** n**

-Number of dots or stars would decrease or increase the octave representation.
+Number of dots or stars would decrease or increase the octave number from C4.
-For example, C.. and C**.
-You can range from C-1 to G9 notes.
+For example, `S.` and `S**`.
+You can range from C-1 to G9 key notes. i.e. S....

 ### Continuation